ispoljari/harry-poter-books-solution/README.md

 4. npm run test
 5. node script.js [2,2,2,1,1]

-The input vector into the script is assumed to an array with 5 items.
-Each item represents a different Harry Potter book series.
+The input vector into the script is assumed to be an array with 5 numbers.
+Each number represents a book quantity from different book series.

 This is the structure [firstBookQuantity, secondBookQuantity, thirdBookQuantity, fourthBookQuantity, fifthBookQuantity]